Dynabac D5-Pak Side Effects

 Applies to dirithromycin: oral tablet enteric coated

-Along with its needed effects, dirithromycin (the active ingredient contained in Dynabac D5-Pak) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by dirithromycin (the active ingredient contained in Dynabac D5-Pak).
+In the event that any of these side effects do occur, they may require medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur while taking dirithromycin:Rare